SmartThings Garage Door Opener integration with MyQ

 Grab your phone.
 Click SmartApps > click the + sign to add a smartapp and then scroll to the bottom.
 The ST-Community Installer should now be visible.

-Click that, set your IDE login type and sign in with either your SmartThings or Samsung account (The same account you used in Step 1.1)
+Click that, set your IDE login type, and sign in with either your SmartThings or Samsung account (The same account you used in Step 1.1)

 After logging in, scroll down.
-Click Installer Home to launch the community installer webapp.
+Click Installer Home to launch the community installer web app.

 From there, just search for MyQ Lite and scroll down to install.